List segmentation options

-Segmenting your list correctly ensures that you can send the most appropriate content to your contacts.
+Segmenting your list ensures that you can send the most appropriate content to your contacts:

-- Irrelevant content results in list churn due to unsubscribes.
+Irrelevant content can result in list churn due to unsubscribes.

 Before you import your contacts or create a sign up form or even send your first email you should determine how to segment your contact list.

-Subscriptions are used to manage communication preferences that your contacts can update on their own.
+Subscriptions are used to manage content preferences that your contacts can update on their own.

 Contacts can manage their own subscriptions